arvidn/libtorrent/branches/libtorrent_aio_multithreaded/docs/manual.rst

 torrents are being downloaded at any given time, and once a torrent is completely downloaded, the next in line is started.

 Torrents that are *auto managed* are subject to the queuing and the active torrents limits.
-To make a torrent auto managed, set ``auto_managed`` to true when adding the torrent (see async_add_torrent() and add_torrent()).
+To make a torrent auto managed, set add_torrent_params::flag_auto_managed when adding the torrent (see async_add_torrent() and add_torrent()).

-The limits of the number of downloading and seeding torrents are controlled via active_downloads_, active_seeds_ and active_limit_ settings.
+The limits of the number of downloading and seeding torrents are controlled via settings_pack::active_downloads, settings_pack::active_seeds and settings_pack::active_limit in settings_pack.
 These limits takes non auto managed torrents into account as well.
-If there are more non-auto managed torrents being downloaded than the active_downloads_ setting, any auto managed torrents will be queued until torrents are removed so that the number drops below the limit.
+If there are more non-auto managed torrents being downloaded than the settings_pack::active_downloads setting, any auto managed torrents will be queued until torrents are removed so that the number drops below the limit.

-The default values are 8 active downloads and 5 active seeds.

 At a regular interval, torrents are checked if there needs to be any re-ordering of which torrents are active and which are queued.
-This interval can be controlled via auto_manage_interval_ setting.
+This interval can be controlled via settings_pack::auto_manage_interval.

 For queuing to work, resume data needs to be saved and restored for all torrents.
 See save_resume_data().

 downloading
 -----------

 Torrents that are currently being downloaded or incomplete (with bytes still to download) are queued.
 The torrents in the front of the queue are started to be actively downloaded and the rest are ordered with regards to their queue position.
 Any newly added torrent is placed at the end of the queue.
 Once a torrent is removed or turns into a seed, its queue position is -1 and all torrents that used to be after it in the queue, decreases their position in order to fill the gap.

 The queue positions are always in a sequence without any gaps.

 Lower queue position means closer to the front of the queue, and will be started sooner than torrents with higher queue positions.

 To query a torrent for its position in the queue, or change its position, see: queue_position(), queue_position_up(), queue_position_down(), queue_position_top() and queue_position_bottom().

 seeding
 -------

 Auto managed seeding torrents are rotated, so that all of them are allocated a fair amount of seeding.
 Torrents with fewer completed *seed cycles* are prioritized for seeding.
 A seed cycle is completed when a torrent meets either the share ratio limit (uploaded bytes / downloaded bytes), the share time ratio (time seeding / time downloaing) or seed time limit (time seeded).

-The relevant settings to control these limits are share_ratio_limit_, seed_time_ratio_limit_ and seed_time_limit_.
+The relevant settings to control these limits are settings_pack::share_ratio_limit, settings_pack::seed_time_ratio_limit and settings_pack::seed_time_limit.

 fast resume
 ===========